mwood77/koffie/docs/design.md

 ## Bonus features / nice to haves
-- Configurable to display units in Science & Frankenstien
+- [x] Configurable to display units in Science & Frankenstien
+    - configurable via variable in code